Nickster28/NickTheGame/README.md

 Nick: The Game
 ===========

-The app I created (and which won me a ticket!) for Apple's WWDC 2014 Student Scholarship.
+The app I created to apply for a WWDC 2014 Student Scholarship.
+I was awarded a student ticket!